4. Lists and attributes#

 ## [1] "omit"

-As another example, gregexpr can be used to search for a given pattern in a character vector (for more details, see Chapter 6):
+As another example, gregexpr discussed in Chapter 6 searches for a given pattern in a character vector:

 ## [[1]]